 About Plates Against Patriarchy

 Plates Against Patriarchy is led by artists Helen Atkins, Jordyn Bernicke, and Monique Rivera.
 They are each skilled ceramicists who have worked on several public and community based art projects.
-Together they create visually impacting pieces through a collaborative process that speaks to the importance of mutual female support.
-As artists and arts organizers they are interested in engaging with their community to create dialogue focused on the female experience.
-They are inspired by the strength and fluidity of clay, and see it as a metaphor for the resilience of women.
+Through a collaborative process, they create handmade pottery installations that speak to the importance of mutual female support.
+As artists and arts organizers, they are interested in engaging with their community to create dialogue focused on female experiences and issues of social justice.
+They are inspired by the strength and fluidity of clay, and they see it as a metaphor for the resilience of women.